 Connecting The World

-There are loads of social communities you can find which are almost the virtual equivalent of local community socials where family and friends gather to exchange news and get updates or the equivalent of having a pen pal has been upgraded as private messages can be sent over social media.
-When it comes to getting information, very few methods are faster than social media.
+Loads of social communities are almost the virtual equivalent of local community socials where family and friends gather to exchange news and get updates or the equivalent of having a pen pal has been upgraded as private messages can be sent over social media.

-When you’re earning money online, social media is a great tool to use.
-According to one of the make money sites, if you get noticed on the social networks, participate in chats, debates, become popular from your social media accounts, and you will see that there is a world of benefits that awaits you when it comes to earning money online.
+Social media is a great tool to use when you’re earning money online.
+According to one of the make-money sites, if you get noticed on social networks, participate in chat debates, become popular from your social media accounts, and you will see that there is a world of benefits that awaits you when it comes to earning money online.

 Commonality of Interest